Credit Tradelines Requirements To Qualify For Mortgage Loans

 - Internet Bill

-- Other documented monthly payment bills that has been paid with check and/or direct deposit for past 12 months with no late payments
+- Other documented monthly payment bills that have been paid with a check and/or direct deposit for the past 12 months with no late payments

 Whenever rental payments are made or other monthly payments, please pay them by check so it can always be tracked and verified.
-Cash payment is non existent in the mortgage world.
-Mortgage lenders will always want to see cancelled checks as proof of payment.
+Cash payment is non-existent in the mortgage world.
+Mortgage lenders will always want to see canceled checks as proof of payment.

-Borrowers who need to qualify for mortgage loan with a lender with no lender overlays, please contact us at 1-262-716-8151 or text us for faster response.
-Or email us at firstname.lastname@example.org.
-We are available 7 days a week, evenings, weekends, and holidays.
+Borrowers who need to qualify for a mortgage with a lender with no lender overlays on government and conventional loans, please contact us at Gustan Cho Associates at 1-262-716-8151.
+Or text us for a faster response.
+Or email us at [email protected] The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.